 Digital Learning at St. Brigid's G.N.S.

-At present in St Brigid's G.N.S., we have a computer suite with 15 desktop computers, to which all classes have access, on a timetabled basis.
+At present in St Brigid's G.N.S., we have a computer suite with 10 desktop computers, to which all classes have access, on a timetabled basis.
 In October 2019, we invested in 16 Apple i-Pads for classroom use and 4 Apple i-Pads, for use within our Special Education Department.
 We also purchased 6 Bee-Bots (programmable robots for children).
-The purchase of the digital technologies coincided with the launch of our new Digital Learning Plan.
+In June 2020, we purchased 16 touchscreen Chromebooks that include a built in 360 degree hinge.
+In June 2021, we purchased an additional 16 Chromebooks.
+In December 2022, we purchased an additional 16 iPads for classroom use.

 We are educating children who live in a technological age.
 Pedagogically, Digital Learning can be highly motivating for all learners and particularly for those children who find the more traditional methodologies of the school setting constraining.
 In that light, we strive to maximize the potential for children’s learning using digital technology, where appropriate.
 We recognize that Digital Learning supports collaborative, child-led learning, which provides opportunities for reaching the depth of learning by having pupils mentor and support each other throughout the process of engagement.
 We also recognise the importance of being mindful of the well-being of our children when using digital technologies.